xfce-mirror/xfce4-sample-plugin/README.md

 It demonstrates the basic usage of the plugin framework and provides a good layout for initial imports.

+Note that there is as well an experimental [python sample plugin](https://gitlab.xfce.org/itsManjeet/sample-python-plugin), in case you prefer to write a plugin in python.

 ----

 ### Homepage